Today I'm incredibly excited to show off a project I've been working on, but first a quick back story.

 Suddenly, everything I was doing, I was working on stopped abruptly.
 For 14 days I "lived" in that hospital of Kreuzberg, waiting for a surgery until the swelling shrinks.
-When I was able to calm down, it was not that bad, I found time to read those books I always wanted to, and books I would never have read, reconnected with people, wrote more, designed a tattoo for my ankle and even learned some german: "Ich möchte gerne einen Kaffee mit Milch ohne Zucker".
+When I was able to calm down, it was not that bad, I found time to read those books I always wanted to, and books I would have never read, reconnected with people, wrote more, designed a tattoo for my ankle and even learned some German: "Ich möchte gerne einen Kaffee mit Milch ohne Zucker".
 A time to think and disconnect the autopilot.

 The worst was to come, even though the doctors assured the surgery went well, I had the feeling something was not good.
 After dealing with a very stressful process, I managed to get my health data onto a CD, bought an external CD reader on Amazon and asked for a second opinion.